anordal/shellharden/README.md

 Prior art
 ---------

-* [Shellcheck][2] is a wonderful tool to *detect*, and give general advice, about brittle bash code.
+* [Shellcheck][2] is a wonderful tool to *detect*, and give general advice, about vulnerable bash code.
 The only thing missing is something to say yes with, and *apply* those advice (assuming proper review of course).

 * I asked [this SO question][3], for a tool that could rewrite bash scripts with proper quoting.
 One answerer beat me to it.
 But if it was me, I would do a syntax highlighter in the same tool (as a way to see if the parser gets lost, and make the most out of the parser, because bash is like quantum mechanics – nobody really knows how it works).